ietf-scitt/use-cases/scenarios/building-dependencies.md

 You're starting down the path of securing your supply chain.
 You want to verify the sources (packages & components) you build from and with (sdks and compilers).
 Before focusing on "a secure supply chain", you might simply have performed `npm restore`, `apt get` or select references from public registries.
 You might pull the base image you'll deploy with, or the sdk images you'll compile with from [docker hub][docker-hub].

 How do you know those components are secured and reliable?
-Is the latest the most secure, or just the latest that may have pulled in the latest vulnerability or simple human mistake?
+Is the latest the most secure, or just the latest build that may have pulled in the latest vulnerability or the latest simple human mistake?
+Simply receiving signed components may not be enough to ensure complete security and reliability of the components.

 ## Taking Ownership of the Artifacts You Depend Upon